|One of the most important things in regard to treating IBD is changing your cat’s diet. Dry food isn't good for their

 it at all.
 When an outdoor or feral cat gets hungry, does it run for a corn or wheat field for dinner?
 Absolutely not!

+They eat the mouse that ate the corn!
 It goes hunting for birds, rodents, frogs…MEAT.
+Pre-digested grains are

 Wheat, wheat germ, wheat gluten, barley, corn, corn gluten, etc. for an IBD kitty, are ingredients that are known